 - Cutler D, Lleras-Muney A & Culyer A 2014.
 Encyclopedia of Health Economics.

-- Darwin Otitis Guidelines Group & Office for Aboriginal and Torres Strait Islander Health Otitis Media Technical Advisory Group 2010.
+- Darwin Otitis Guidelines Group 2010.
 Recommendations for Clinical Care Guidelines on the Management of Otitis Media in Aboriginal and Torres Strait Islander Populations.
 Darwin: Menzies SHR.

-- Department of Education and Training 2018.
-Australian Early Development Census National Report 2018.
-Canberra: Department of Education and Training.
+- Department of Education Skills and Employment 2022.
+Australian Early Development Census National Report 2021. (ed., Employment DoESa).
+Canberra.